-A standard 750ml bottle of champagne, like a bottle of wine, is 25.3 ounces.
+A standard 750 ml bottle of champagne, like an average bottle of wine, is 25.3 ounces.
 Given that a standard champagne pour is 4 ounces, there are about 6 glasses of champagne in each bottle.

 Those Are the Standard Wine and Liquor Pours